Staying vigilant and responding to COVID-19 symptoms

 For settings in Orkney, Shetland and Eilean Siar, there are different routes to accessing a test in your local areas.
 ELC settings in these areas should liaise with their local Health Boards to ensure priority access to symptomatic testing for ELC setting staff.

-Unless staff are symptomatic or are advised to get a test by a healthcare professional, then testing is not a requirement.
+Unless staff are symptomatic, they are a close contact of a positive case or are advised to get a test by a healthcare professional, then testing is not a requirement.
 However, if members of staff are concerned that they have been at risk from infection, then they may request a test whether or not they have symptoms.
-If they have been identified as a close contact they must self-isolate regardless of any test result.

 Staff should make such requests via their employer, who can book a test for them using the employer portal, or for staff in Orkney, Shetland and Eilean Siar, can advise staff on the testing arrangements with their local health board.